Sherman Coolidge: Arapaho Priest in a Changing World

 He-Runs-on-Top, deeply traumatized, and in the hands of strangers, was heartbroken to see his mother depart.
 Shapleigh, the boy’s new guardian, renamed him William Tecumseh Sherman after the Union Army general.
 Then, in May 1870, the Utah-based 7th Infantry passed through Camp Brown.
 With them was Lieutenant Charles Austin Coolidge, a young, mustached man of Pilgrim ancestry who would play a formative role in He-Runs-on-Top’s life.

 Charles and his wife, Sofie, adopted the boy and took him east to New York City.
-The Coolidges, both devoutly religious and fervently patriotic, instilled these qualities in their new son, along with the rigid Euro-American ethnocentrism typical of the nineteenth century.
+The Coolidges, both devoutly religious and fervently patriotic, instilled these qualities in their new son, along with the rigid Euro-American ethnocentrism typical of the 19th century.
 Sherman, as they began to call him, was baptized at Grace Episcopal Church in lower Manhattan, and placed in a segregated school for African American children.
 The Coolidges spent three years in the East, until Charles was called back to Montana Territory in 1873.

 In their absence, violence in the West had continued.
-The Northern Arapaho had returned to the Powder River Basin to hunt the dwindling bison, intermittently raiding the Shoshone and white settlers at the Shoshone Reservation on Wind River.
+The Northern Arapaho had returned to the Powder River Basin to hunt the dwindling bison, intermittently raiding the Shoshone and White settlers at the Shoshone Reservation on Wind River.
 The Shoshone retaliated in kind, cooperating with U.S. troops to attack the Arapaho and steal their horses.
 The Coolidge family, meanwhile, lived at Fort Shaw on the Sun River in northern Montana Territory, where Sherman attended the post school.

 Charles, having seen Sherman grow into a bright and physically imposing young man, thought a military career would best suit his talents.
 Throughout the first half of 1877, Sherman accompanied his adoptive father on military expeditions against the Lakota.
 Witnessing these scattered conflicts in the final months of what became known collectively as the Great Sioux War convinced Sherman that a life in the military was anathema.